amitmse/in_Python_/Neural Network/README.md

 	They are also applied in signal processing and image classification.
 	CNNs are also being used in image analysis and recognition in agriculture where weather features are extracted from satellites like LSAT to predict the growth and yield of a piece of land.

+	The neural nets exists and in addition to that an image is convoluted, converted in pixel level and studied, converted and a max pooling, this entire thing is known as convolution + pooling layers.
+	Convolution layer: Here we try to decompose RGB to multidimensional layer, and apply filter to each layer.
+	A filter tries to learn all the combinations present in the RGB layer.
+A strider is used to stride to each matrix in the image.
+We try to understand these image using convolution strider.
+Steps to run a CNN :
+		- Creating a model with mLP
+		- Convolutional layer
+		- Activation layer
+		- Pooling layer
+		- Dense (fully connected layer)
+		- Model compile and train

 ## 04. Radial Basis Function Neural Network